 To thrive in this era, we need to adapt our leadership mindset and strategies.
 It’s no longer about finding the one way or one management tools.
 We must seek new orientation and fresh approach to management.

 As a leader, we are responsible for those new orientation and fresh approach.
 The VUCA world challenges us to find our own way.
-We need to understand the psycho-logic and develop empathic behavior – in short, to be more concerned with humans and their needs.
-Meaning and purpose take a central role in business activities.
+We need to understand the psycho-logic and develop empathetic behavior – in short, to be more concerned with humans and their needs.

 Vuca-world.org explains what VUCA means for our leadership and strategies: